AdaCore/spark2014/docs/ug/en/appendix/implementation_defined_pragmas.rst

 - else the SPARK_Mode of the enclosing section of the nearest enclosing package or subprogram;

-- Corner cases: the SPARK_Mode of the visible declarations of the limited view of a package is always Auto; the SPARK_Mode of any section of a generic library unit is On.
+- Corner case: the SPARK_Mode of the visible declarations of the limited view of a package is always Auto.
-  [Recall that any generic unit is in |SPARK|.]

 If the above computation yields a result of Auto for any construct other than one of the four sections of a package, then a result of On